fmaritato/fmaritato.github.io/_posts/2016-11-28-Automating-Nifi-With-The-API.md

 * Upload the new template.
 * Instantiate it.

 To load the template into memory, I imported xml.etree.ElementTree library.
-Then I grab the name of the process group.
+Then I grab the name of the template.
 ```python
 import xml.etree.ElementTree as ET